paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 important.
 Fortunately, SWN are an example of a reasonably open, reproducible research product: their paper is accompanied by (most of) the data and (most of) the code used in the analysis.
-This means that an independent expert can, with only a moderate investment of time and effort, reproduce the results in the paper, as well as ask additional questions.
+This means that an independent researcher can, with only a moderate investment of time and effort, reproduce the results in the paper, as well as ask additional questions.